On-Point-RND/SMILES-project-example/README_students.md

 # Methodology
 > In this section, briefly but exhaustively describe datasets and methods.
-It should be clear, how the used methods solve the tasks.
+It should be clear how the methods used to solve the tasks.

 # Results
-> Add here all the obtained results with all necessary tables and figures.
+> Add here all the obtained results, including all necessary tables and figures.

-> For your convenience, we recommend to put all your figures to the `figures/` folder.
+> For your convenience, we recommend placing all your figures in the `figures/` folder.

 > TODO: Add table and figure examples

 # Conclusion
-> In this section summarize and analyse the obtained results.
-If your solution has limitations or you plan to continue working on project, you can add these information here or create the  or responding sections.
+> In this section, summarize and analyze the obtained results.
+If your solution has limitations or you plan to continue working on a project, you can add this information here or create the responding sections.